SSaquif/firebase-auth/README.md

 ## Set Up

-Create a **firebaseConfig.js** file and put your firebase config there and export it.
+Create a **firebaseConfig.js** file and put your firebase configurations there and export it.
 Add this file to .gitignore.
-[But google tells me it's safe to not hide your API keys](https://stackoverflow.com/questions/37482366/is-it-safe-to-expose-firebase-apikey-to-the-public).
+[But google tells me it's safe to not hide your API keys for firebase](https://stackoverflow.com/questions/37482366/is-it-safe-to-expose-firebase-apikey-to-the-public).
 So you might not actually have to put it in .gitignore, but just to be safe.
 You might not need all of these properties.

 ```javascript
 const firebaseConfig = {